VidalMiquel/VidalMiquel/README.md

-# Hello, I'm Vidal Miquel 👋
+# Hello, I'm Miquel Vidal 👋

 ## 👩‍💻 About Me
-I am a dedicated backend developer with expertise in application management and development.
-I have a strong passion for learning new technologies and continuously improving my skills.
+"I am a dedicated backend developer specializing in application management and development.
+With a strong passion for learning new technologies, I am committed to continuously enhancing my skills.
+I believe in the power of collaboration and knowledge sharing, so let's connect and exchange insights!

 ## 📊 GitHub Statistics
 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=VidalMiquel&show_icons=true&theme=radical)